ARMmbed/icetea/doc-source/Icetea.rst

 --env_cfg                 Use user specific environment configuration file                                                                                  Valid file name or path
 --repeat                  Run test cases N times                                                                                                            Integer                                                                                           1
---stop_on_failure         Stop run on first failed test case --failure_return_value    Set Icetea to return a failing code to caller if one or more tests fail during the run.
+--stop_on_failure         Stop run on first failed test case --plugin_path             Path to a file containing desired plugins --failure_return_value    Set Icetea to return a failing code to caller if one or more tests fail during the run.
 Otherwise return value will always be 0
 --ignore_invalid_params   Ignore parameters MIcetea cannot parse instead of stopping the run (for backwards compatibility) --parallel_flash          Enable parallel flashing of devices